 Staff who are the subject of an allegation have the right to have their case dealt with fairly, quickly and consistently and to be kept informed of its progress.
 Suspension is not the default option and alternatives to suspension will always be considered.
 In some cases, staff may be suspended where this is deemed to be the best way to ensure that children are protected.
-In the event of suspension the school will provide support and a named contact for the member of staff.
+In the event of suspension, the school will provide support and a named contact for the member of staff.

-The full procedures for dealing with allegations against staff can be found in Keeping Children Safe in Education (DfE, 2018) and in the school's Managing Allegations policy and procedures available in the staff shared drive.
+The full procedures for dealing with allegations against staff can be found in Keeping Children Safe in Education (DfE, 2020) and in the school's Managing Allegations policy and procedures.